mkraft/with_locking/README.md

 # WithLocking

-A gem for creating a semaphore using a pid file.
+A gem for creating a mutex using a pid file.

 ## Installation